Assyro AI

 Definition

 Extractables and leachables (E&L) studies are pharmaceutical testing programs that identify and quantify chemical compounds migrating from product contact materials into drug products under both forced (extractables) and real-world (leachables) conditions.
-The process combines aggressive laboratory extraction studies with actual drug product stability testing to create a comprehensive safety profile that guides material selection, container closure system qualification, and regulatory submission documentation.
+The process combines aggressive laboratory extraction studies with actual drug product stability testing to create a comprehensive safety profile that guides material selection, container closure integrity qualification, and regulatory submission documentation.

 Extractables are chemical compounds that can be extracted from product contact materials under controlled laboratory conditions using aggressive solvents, elevated temperatures, or extended contact times.
 These compounds represent the "worst-case" profile of what could potentially migrate from materials.